Heather Purdin, M.S., P.T., CMPT, Business Owner

 - Liz is certified in Dynamic Manual Interface, a treatment approach developed by Frank Lowen, that is very effective and treats the whole body.
 Dynamic Manual Interface techniques utilize the body’s self corrective mechanisms and treat myofascial synergistic patterns used for movement and coordination.
 These techniques are gentle and often allow quick and long lasting gains with mobility providing for earlier return to function and strengthening.
 They are effective for both acute trauma as well as for chronic conditions.

-- Certified yoga instructor.
-Chie has a 200 hour yoga instructor certification from when studied in Rishikesh, India before physical therapy school.
+- She has earned her 200-hour yoga instructor certification, studying in Rishikesh, India before physical therapy school.

 - Yoga often influences her practice of physical therapy, just as her physical therapy knowledge influences her yoga practice and instruction.
-Chie attributes her interest in yoga and physical therapy to her mother , a practicing Doctor of Chiropractic.
-Growing up with an appreciation of hte human body’s ability to constantly change and adapt, Chie has an integrative and holistic view of health and healing that involves both mind and body.
+Chie attributes her interest in yoga and physical therapy to her mother, a practicing Doctor of Chiropractic.
+Growing up with an appreciation of the human body’s ability to constantly change and adapt, Chie has an integrative and holistic view of health and healing that involves both mind and body.

-- Chie has a strong interdisciplinary physical therapy background and is interested in all types of treatment interventions and patient backgrounds.
-Her personal interest in sports leads to her interest in treating patients with goals towards returning to an active lifestyle.
-Her strong educational background in neurological dysfunction contributes to an interest in treating patients with neurological conditions such as stroke or other neural injury.
+- Chie has a strong interdisciplinary physical therapy background and utilizes all types of treatment interventions and she enjoys working with a variety of patient backgrounds.
+Her personal experience participating in sports leads to her interest in treating patients with goals towards returning to an active lifestyle.
+Her strong educational background in neurological dysfunction contributes to a passion for treating patients with neurological conditions alongside treating people with orthopedic and sports injuries.

-- With post-graduate experience working with patients experiencing chronic pain Chie has developed skills and a strong interest in working with patients striving to live a full life living with chronic pain or illness.
+- With post-graduate experience working with patients experiencing chronic pain, Chie has developed skills in working with patients striving to live a full life living with chronic pain or illness.

-- Chie has trained with clinic owner Heather Purdin in providing quality physical therapy for individuals living with Ehlers Danlos Syndrome.
+- Chie has trained with clinic owner Heather Purdin in providing quality physical therapy for individuals with conditions along the hypermobility spectrum disorders, including Ehlers-Danlos Syndrome.
 In addition, Chie works collaboratively with Heather Purdin providing case management for our EDS patients.

-- In her free time, she enjoys hiking, reading, traveling, camping, practicing yoga asana, and just enjoying time with family and friends over good food and drinks.
+- In her free time, Chie enjoys being in nature, hiking, developing her skills in rock climbing and skiing, camping, traveling, and just enjoying time with family and friends over good food, beer, and wine.

-- Received her Doctor of Physical Therapy from the University of Colorado.
+- Graduated with her Doctorate of Physical Therapy from the University of Colorado.

 - Sara came to us from the OHSU neurological and orthopedic teams where she worked with patients with numerous conditions, including Parkinsons, Multiple Sclerosis, Traumatic Brain Injury, and stroke.